svenboertjens/cmsgpack/README.md

 ## GIL-free Python

-This module is compatible with the GIL-free Python version.
-Any concurrency hazards are addressed with thread-local variables and atomic locks, to avoid race conditions or corruption.
-As these measures have a small performance cost, they are only enabled when `Py_NOGIL` is declared by Python, saving the performance cost when it's not needed.
+This module is compatible with GIL-free Python builds.
+Internal concurrency concerns are addressed by making them thread-local or adding atomic locks around them.
+However, class objects (`Stream`/`FileStream`/`Extensions`) are **not** thread-safe and should only be used concurrently by a single thread.

-If you plan to use the `FileStream` class in a GIL-free Python build, it is recommended to use a separate instance per thread.
-This object is locked internally when in use, so any other threads attempting to use it will be halted indefinitely.

 ## Questions and feedback